CHERE HUGHES | SPECULATIVE FICTION

 From a perspective of within, Chere Hughes expresses motivations of the human spirit.

-Most recently, Chere taught English, art and funeral service education for seven years at Vincennes University Vincennes, IN.
-Earlier, before earning her BFA at ASU she served as a mortician.
-At ASU she studied under Mark Klett, Jim Hajicek, and Stephen Smith.
+Chere taught English, art and funeral service education at Vincennes University Vincennes, IN.
+Earlier, before earning her BFA at ASU she served as a mortician in northern California.
+At ASU she studied under Mark Klett and Stephen (Marc) Smith.
 Chere was awarded ‘best of show’ Senior exhibition.
-She earned her MEd curriculum and development at UNLV.
-Chere is currently earning her terminal degree, an MFA in creative writing at WV Wesleyan College.
+She earned her MEd curriculum and development at UNLV and attended the MFA in creative writing program at WV Wesleyan College.

-Additionally, Chere works in 19th c. photographic processes and draws using charcoal and vibrant pastels revealing figurescapes surrounded with structure, atmosphere and symbolism.
-Her emotionally engaging works are an added form of dialogue for her writing.
+Additionally, Chere works in 19th c. (alternative) photographic processes and draws using charcoal and vibrant pastels revealing figurescapes surrounded with structure, atmosphere and symbolism, her emotionally engaging works in dialogue her writing.

 Chere’s work has been seen in numerous national exhibitions and publications as well as in public and private collections.
-She currently invites Patrons to be a part of the author's exclusive page on Patreon.
-She is a member of the Author’s Guild, SCBWI, WFWA, Freelancers Union and Visionary Fiction Alliance.
-Chere lives in the lush green landscape that is Lexington, Kentucky
+She is a member of the Author’s Guild, WFWA, SCBWI, VFA and Freelancers Union.